Olive bread recipe is a bit time consuming made the old fashioned way of kneading by hand but easy with a bread machine.

 After an hour, gently remove the dough from the oven taking care not to bump it.
 Preheat the oven to 190 degrees celsius.
 Place the dough back into the hot oven, reducing the temperature to 180.
 After ten minutes quickly brush the loaf with olive oil and return to the oven, baking until it's golden brown.
 About half an hour plus.
 Prick and see if it needs another fifteen minutes.
 Now, your patience, and your olive bread recipe, have finally come to fruition.

 If you are going to heat olive oil there is no point in using extra virgin oil.
-Neither do you need your special
+Neither do you need your special raw honey.

 These four dips will get your mouth watering.
 So easy to make...SLOW FOOD MADE FAST; fantastic on your olive bread recipe.

-For you olive bread recipe you have to be precise obviously with the recipe, but with this olive paté and the feta dip, just chuck it in!
+For your olive bread recipe you have to be precise obviously with the recipe, but with this olive paté and the feta dip, just chuck it in!
 Greeks and Italians by the way will turn up there noses at pitted olives.

 Pit the olives for your olive pate, and throw the ingredients into the blender for a few secs.
 Make sure there are NO pips!
 They'll destroy your blender, your teeth too!
 Add more olives or oil if you want it thicker or thinner.
 Sprinkle with a little oreganum.